 JAPN& 222 Japanese V • 5 Cr.

 Continues JAPN& 221.
 Students practice listening, speaking, reading and writing in integrated activities relating to a main theme.
 More kanji and relevant aspects of Japanese culture are introduced.
-Prerequisite: JAPN& 221 or permission of instructor.
+Recommended: JAPN&221 or permission of instructor.

 After completing this class, students should be able to:

 - Learn 60 additional kanji characters and related compound words

 - Know the multiple meanings and multiple pronunciations of each kanji character and their appropriate use

 - Read and write both informal and formal-style passages about current, future and past states and activities using more complex nominal, verbal and adjectival phrases with correct particles and tenses

 - Speak in and comprehend pre-intermediate level conversational situations (e.g., giving and receiving favors, apologizing, reporting information you obtained “second hand” by hearing or reading)